Thomas-De-Praetere/CrystalMod/README.md

 ## Energy and Resources

 There are 2 main resources, Ice and Crystal Ore.
 Ice can be found in rocks around the planet and can be shot down from passing ice astroids.
-Crystal Ore is found as patches spawned by killed enemies.
+Crystal Ore is found as drops spawned by killed enemies and in rocks scattered around.

-For Crystal Ore, you will be able to mine them and crystalise them into crystals.
+For Crystal Ore, you will be able to pick them up and crystalise them into crystals.
 These crystals are your power source and your way to create oil and ore products.
 However, whenever you create ores or oils, the crystal needs to release it's power.
 The energizer works as a battery that needs to release its energy to be able to work.